Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-alpha-3/protocol/users-and-attesters.md

 **receive reputation** from attesters and are able to **prove received reputation**.

 * Users sign up by calling `userSignUp` on the Unirep contract with a signup proof.
-* Users' `identityCommitment` is revealed at this time and recorded in the contract to prevent double signup.
+* A user's `identityCommitment` is revealed at this time and recorded in the contract to prevent double signup.
-* The identity commitment does not reveal the actual `identity` of the user but allows the user to prove their identity in the circuit.
+* A user later proves their identity to the protocol by re-creating the `identity commitment` with the secret values known only to the user.

 ### Attesters 👑
 can be thought of as `applications`.
-Attesters define their own reputation systems and are able to **give attestations** to users, which become the users' reputation.
+Attesters define their own reputation systems and are able to **give attestations** to users, which are combined to become the users' reputation.

 * Attesters sign up by calling `attesterSignUp` on the Unirep contract.
 * Attesters are given an `attesterId` that is their contract address.